Accent Walls

 During

-Once both walls were fully boarded and the panel proportions confirmed, it was time for paint prep.
-This photo shows the paneling nearly complete on the right-hand wall — the batten tops trimmed to follow the arch profile — and the hallway beginning to read as a finished room rather than a construction site.
-At this stage the crew also addressed all the nail holes, seams, and any small gaps at the wall interface with filler before masking everything off for spray finishing.
+Both walls fully boarded, panel proportions confirmed, time for paint prep.
+This photo shows the paneling nearly complete on the right-hand wall, the batten tops trimmed to follow the arch profile, and the hallway starting to read like a finished room instead of a job site.
+We filled every nail hole, every seam, every small gap at the wall interface before masking the whole thing off for spray finishing.

 During: Accent Walls by AVP Construction JAX in Nocatee, Jacksonville, FL